NEWS

 E-bikes and cargo bikes, which can carry children or a week's groceries, are a viable replacement for many trips.”

-This is the perfect time for the Government to extend EV subsidies to e-bikes.”
+This is the perfect time for the Government to invest in petrol-free transport.”

 Mr Morgan says business can play a part too.

-"Many workplaces provide secure bike parking, fleet bikes, and changing facilities for staff.
+"Many workplaces provide secure bike parking, staff bikes, and changing facilities.
 These are great ways to encourage people to bike, and to lower their travel bills.”

 Cycling costs 7 cents a kilometre compared to more than 70 cents for a car.
 Cycling provides exercise that helps keeps people fit and happy, so it reduces costs to the health system.
 Cycling cuts pollution and congestion, both of which cost New Zealand over a billion dollars each per year.